Xujiayao/Discord-MC-Chat/README.md

 ## Support

-If there is a bug or something you don't understand, you can [post a comment](https://blog.xujiayao.top/posts/4ba0a17a/#post-comment) on my blog or [submit an issue](https://github.com/Xujiayao/MCDiscordChat/issues/new).
+If there is a bug or suggestion, or something you don't understand, you can [post a comment](https://blog.xujiayao.top/posts/4ba0a17a/#post-comment) on my blog or [submit an issue](https://github.com/Xujiayao/MCDiscordChat/issues/new).